 - Conduct informational interviews with Brown alums and others using Brown Connect and LinkedIn Brown University Alumni page

-- Go to presentations in your department and elsewhere – every speaker is an employee or employer!
+- Go to presentations on campus – every speaker is an employee or employer!

 - Embrace networking as part of being a professional!